José Miró Argenter: Life in Cuba

 In 1874 he embarked for Cuba to settle in Havana and work at the firm Barahona y Domenech which had old acquaintances of his father.
 Two years later, for health reasons, he accepted the invitation of the Catasús brothers, and worked as a foreman at the "Río Grande" mill, near Santiago de Cuba, where he met Major General Antonio Maceo at lunch.
-Argenter gave Maceo a farewell on May 8, 1878, just before Maceo left for Jamaica.
+Argenter gave Maceo a farewell on 8 May 1878, just before Maceo left for Jamaica.
 He then begins a career in journalism and his first article El Juez y el Negro led him to be arrested for three years, six months and twenty-one days of exile a hundred kilometers from his residence.

 He then settled at Holguín and directed the newspaper La Doctrina.
-In Holguín he married Luz Cardona y Cardona on 1891 and Miró was fully involved in the ongoing Cuban independence revolution.
+In Holguín he married Luz Cardona y Cardona in 1891 and Miró was fully involved in the ongoing Cuban independence revolution.
 In 1893 he founded El Liberal.
 In 1894 his first daughter, Remedios Miró Cardona, was born.
 He then collaborated with the Gómez-Maceo Plan in Oriente.

 Cuban War of Independence

 During the Cuban War of Independence, he enlisted on the first day, at the head of a contingent of patriots in Holguín with the rank of colonel as he joined the orders of his friend Maceo.
-On April 14, 1895, he fought in Ciego La Rioja.
+On 14 April 1895, he fought in Ciego La Rioja.
 After Maceo's arrival on the Island, he ratified his rank and incorporated him into his General Staff.
-He stood out in Peralejo, and was proposed to the rank of Brigadier General before the Governing Council recognized the degree on September 29.
+He stood out in Peralejo, and was proposed to the rank of Brigadier General before the Governing Council recognized the degree on 29 September.
 Days later he was promoted to the position of Chief of Staff of the invading column, with which he left Baraguá.